keys icon

 Be specific in your tenancy agreement

 The tenancy agreement should cover every eventuality so there’s less chance for disputes to arise in the future.
-For example, make sure to specify whether or not pets are allowed and whether tenants can undertake any DIY or home improvement projects – even simple things like hanging pictures – and specify if things like subletting are permitted.
+For example, make sure to specify whether tenants can undertake any DIY or home improvement projects – even simple things like hanging pictures.
 If things aren’t in writing, it can be more difficult to prove fault at a later date.

 Document everything

-Once the tenancy has been agreed, you should keep records of everything.
-This includes all financial transactions, communications from the tenant and any maintenance issues that crop up, and make sure to have everything in writing so you have evidence should you need it in the future.
-This becomes particularly important if you’re facing problems – always log any disputes or issues that arise so you can refer back to them if need be.
+Once the tenancy has been agreed, you should keep records of everything, including all financial transactions, communications from the tenant and any maintenance issues that crop up.
+Make sure to have everything in writing so you have evidence should you need it in the future.
+This becomes particularly important if you’re facing problems – always log any disputes or issues that arise so you can refer back to them if necessary.

 Another document you’ll need to keep hold of is your certificate of landlord insurance.
 Having a suitable policy is essential to protect your interests, with the right one able to cover your rental property against tenant damage and even providing protection against void periods and lost money if your tenants can’t pay the rent.
-This ensures you can still keep up with your buy-to-let mortgage payment obligations even if your tenants can’t meet theirs.
+This ensures you can still keep up with your buy-to-let mortgage payment obligations even if your tenants are unable to pay.

 Maintain good communication

 It’s important to maintain good communication with your tenants.
-This means you should be professional but approachable, and if they contact you with a repair or maintenance issue, make sure to have it dealt with as quickly as possible.
-Regular inspections can also help ensure that your tenants are treating the property well, and offer a chance for any issues to be rectified before they go too far.
+For example, if they contact you with a repair or maintenance issue, make sure to have it dealt with as quickly as possible.
+Regular inspections can also help ensure that your tenants are treating the property well and give you the opportunity to rectify any problems before they go too far.

 Know your rights as a landlord